edrias/seniorprojecteeg/SeniorDesignII_WeeklyUpdates/reports-Emmanuil/report-week-10-18-11-7.md

 #### R. Relevant :
 (Why am I setting this goal now?
 Is it aligned with overall objectives like stretch goals?)
-This is relevant because when we worked with Dr. Elmores data, the MNE objects had events assocated with them aand it made classifying and converting to pandas extremely simple.
 * We are trying to identify which parts of the brain are most useful in classification for the Audio vs Visual problem.

 #### T. Time-bound: